McCollum's winner sends Blazers past Mavs 114-113

-DALLAS (AP) — On a night when Dirk Nowitzki turned back the clock for the Dallas Mavericks, C.J.
-McCollum had the final answer.

-McCollum scored 32 points, the last two on a runner from the top of the lane with 0.9 seconds left to give the Portland Trail Blazers a 114-113 win over the Dallas Mavericks on Tuesday night.
+DALLAS (AP) — C.J.
+McCollum scored 32 points, the last two on a runner in the lane with 0.9 seconds left to give the Portland Trail Blazers a 114-113 win over the Dallas Mavericks on Tuesday night.

 Damian Lillard added 29 points for the Blazers, who tied their season series with the Mavericks at 2-2 — each team winning twice on the others’ home floor.